SubstructureOne/kestrel/README.md

    Developer A was a two-person effort, each might receive 50% of those proceeds.

-Note that the mechanism(s) for defining compensation shares have not yet been defined.
+Note that the mechanism(s) for defining margins and compensation shares have not yet been defined.

 ## Implementation Notes